thiagovmdon/camels-ch-chem-paper/results/Dataset/README.md

 		- camels_ch_chem_chirp_{basin_id}.csv

 ## Usage notes
+All folders contain one README-file, with the description of the variables that the respective CSV-file contains.
+All these tables were adapted from the original CAMELS-CH-Chem data descriptor manuscript.

 Due to potential measurement errors, the following variables from NAWA FRACHT should be used with caution:
 •	Mg between 1.1.1990 and 31.12.2009 for all stations.